Smoothed Phase-Coded FMCW: Waveform Properties and Transceiver Architecture: Introduction

-Lately, the phase-coded frequency modulated continuous waveform (PC-FMCW) has attracted much attention due to taking advantage of both FMCW and PMCW \cite{Reneau2014, Shannon2014, Cenk2019}.
+Lately, phase-coded frequency modulated continuous waveform (PC-FMCW) has attracted much attention due to taking advantage of both FMCW and PMCW \cite{Reneau2014, Shannon2014, Cenk2019}.
 Applying coding to FMCW improves the waveform diversity and ensures the discrimination of self-transmitted signals from the waveforms transmitted by other radars \cite{FarukPhase}.
-Furthermore, the phase-coded FMCW enables joint sensing and communication \cite{Lampel2019, FarukFrans, UtkuEuCAP}.
-In \cite{Reneau2014}, matched filtering is used as a receiver strategy to process the PC-FMCW.
-For the matched filtering operation, the received signal is convoluted with the complex conjugate of the transmitted signal.
-The conventional matched filtering operation in the digital domain demands acquisition of the received signal with total bandwidth.
+Furthermore, phase-coded FMCW enables joint sensing and communication \cite{Lampel2019, FarukFrans, UtkuEuCAP}.
+In \cite{Reneau2014}, matched filtering is used as a receiver strategy to process PC-FMCW.
+For the matched filtering operation, the received signal is convolved with the complex conjugate of the transmitted signal.
+The conventional matched filtering operation in the digital domain demands the acquisition of the received signal with total bandwidth.
 Hence, this processing approach could not reduce the analogue receive bandwidth, and the key disadvantage of PMCW has been transferred to PC-FMCW.
-To decrease the sampling requirement of the receiver, the decirping and decoding receiver strategy is adjusted for the PC-FMCW.
-However, the coded beat signals are needed to be aligned to perform appropriate decoding.
-In \cite{Lampel2019,FarukPhase}, the alignment of the beat signals is realized by using an ideal group delay filter, and the range information of the target is extracted from the beat signals after decoding.
-However, the group delay filter causes a quadratic phase shift (group delay dispersion effect) on the phase-coded signal.
-This additional quadratic phase shift distorts the received code.
-Thus, the decoding becomes imperfect, which raises the sidelobes of the range profile.
+To decrease the waveform sampling requirement in the receiver, the dechirping based receiver structures have been studied \cite{Cenk2019,Lampel2019,FarukPhase}.
+In particular, compensated stretch processing has been suggested in \cite{Cenk2019}, where a filter bank has been applied to the sampled data after dechirping for all ranges of interest.
+Such a method, however, raises the computational complexity compared to the standard stretch processing as it obtains the range information via matrix multiplication instead of Fast Fourier Transform (FFT).
+To lower the computationally complexity, the dechirping and decoding receiver for PC-FMCW has been proposed in \cite{Lampel2019,FarukPhase}.
+There the dechirping is followed by the alignment of the coded beat signals for targets at different ranges using an ideal group delay filter.
+After alignment, all coded beat signals are decoded with the reference code, and the target range information is extracted from the beat signals via FFT.
+However, the group delay filter causes a quadratic phase shift (group delay dispersion effect) on the dechirped signal, resulting in the distortion of the code present in that signal.
+Consequently, the decoding becomes imperfect, which raises the sidelobes in the range profile.